18F/handbook/pages/tools/github.md

 Contractors or external government collaborators should only be added to teams with permissions to the repositories they're working on.
 You can create `<project>-feds` and `<project>-partners` teams, if necessary.

+#### For 18F projects

+The 18F engineering supervisors and principal engineers have write access and the "manage" role on all 18F repositories.
+If you need help permissions on a repository, such as someone to merge a pull request, please reach out to
+{% slack_channel "18f-eng-leadership" %} on Slack first.
+If they also don't have
+the necessary access to help you, they will work with you to get it resolved with {% slack_channel "admins-github" %}.

 ### Archiving